 - John Muir – Women’s Health Center Healthy Food & Beverage Policy The Women’s Health Center no longer have sugary sweetened beverages and will provide healthy foods at their snack cart!

 - Martinez Adult Education Healthy Beverage Policy they will no longer be serving 100% juice to children in their care.

 - Martinez Early Childhood Center Healthy Birthday Party Celebration Policy will encourage children, teachers, and faculty to equate celebrations with movement and activity rather than sugary snack food.
 On their birthdays, children will make their own birthday crown and lead a birthday parade around the school, complete with musical instruments!

 - Martinez Unified School District Healthy Beverage Policy The school district will no longer be serving sugar sweetened beverages to children or adults at meetings, events, or celebrations.

 - Monument Impact Healthy Food Policy In addition to adopting a healthy food policy, Monument Impact will be providing healthy eating training to clients and their families.

 - Mt.
-Diablo C.A.R.E.S Afterschool Program Healthy Food and Beverage Policy will not serve sugar sweetened beverages or 100% juice to children at any agency events.
-They will also ask collaborators, contractors or grantees to follow their policy.
+Diablo C.A.R.E.S Afterschool Program Healthy Food & Beverage Policy will not serve sugar sweetened beverages or 100% juice to children at any agency events.
+They will also ask collaborators, contractors, or grantees to follow their policy.

 - Mt.
 Cana Missionary Baptist Church Healthy Beverage Policy will provide nearby coolers or pitchers of tap water along with reusable cups at meetings.